 Bringing the hare hunts to book

 The Brown Hare is one of the UK’s most iconic and best loved species, having inhabited these islands since ancient times.
-Numbers of have declined in Britain by more than 80% in the past 100 years.
-It is the only species in England and Wales not protected by a closed hunting season.
+Numbers of

 The hare has been traditionally on foot with packs of dogs since the early fifteenth century.
 Despite the which makes this so-called “sport” illegal, the practice still goes on to this day.